DanilKochura/DanilKochura/README.md

 ### About me
 - 🐘 4 years of web-development in PHP
 - 🌱 Now i'm trying myself in mobile development
-- 📝 I'm a fourth year CS-student of [Bauman's Moscow State Technical University](https://bmstu.ru/)
+- 📝 I am a graduate of the bachelor's CS program at [Bauman's Moscow State Technical University](https://bmstu.ru/) and a first-year master's student at [HSE](https://www.hse.ru/)
 - 🏆 [Took first place](https://bmstu.ru/news/baumancy-prizyory-khakatona-lidery-cifrovoi-transformacii) at [LCT Hackathon 2024](https://i.moscow/lct) (and 2nd at LCT 2025)
 - 🎬 Obsessed with cinema and developing projects in this way (see [imdibil](https://github.com/DanilKochura/imdibil-lara-vue)).
 ---